hybridink/hybrid.ink/award.md

 ### Nomination

 After the recommendation period ends, the collected recommendations are provided to a jury for nomination.
-Voting takes place through a ranked voting system, with each juror being able to vote their preference using up to five votes per category, which will provide a winner and a runner-up.
+Voting takes place through a ranked voting system, with each juror being able to vote their preference using up to five votes per category.
+The jury votes will provide a winner and a runner-up.
 This process will take place from the first of March to the end of March.
 Jurors may not vote on their own works.

 ### Awarding